 At our Centre we have a support group which can offer you the opportunity to find out more about MRKH and to meet others who also have MRKH.
 The group usually meets twice a year, in the spring and autumn.
 The meeting in the spring is usually informal and offers the opportunity to meet other people with the same condition.
 The autumn meeting tends to be more focused on providing information, with specialist speakers.
 Some of our own patients who have undergone vaginal dilator therapy, IVF surrogacy and adoption may also attend to share their expertise and experience with everyone.
-We also produce a twice yearly newsletter which will let you know when the support group meetings will be held.
+We also produce a twice-yearly newsletter which will let you know when the support group meetings will be held.
+Please let us know if you'd like to sign up to the newsletter by emailing us on enquiries.drd@nhs.net.